AndrewAltimit/Documentation/docs/docker.md

 # Containers

 Containers provide a consistent environment for applications by packaging software, dependencies, and configurations into a single, portable unit.
 However, there are some cases where this consistency might be compromised, particularly when dealing with kernel differences.
-Here, we will discuss when containers provide consistency and when they do not.

-### Container Consistency

-- **Application dependencies:** Containers bundle all required libraries and dependencies, ensuring that the application runs consistently across different environments.
-- **Configuration:** Containers encapsulate the application's configuration, making it easy to reproduce and share across teams and environments.
-- **Isolation:** Containers provide process isolation, so applications running in separate containers won't interfere with one another.
-- **Portability:** Containers can run on any system with container runtime support, regardless of the host's underlying hardware or operating system.

-### Container Inconsistency

-- **Kernel differences:** Containers share the host's kernel, which means that they are susceptible to inconsistencies stemming from kernel differences.
-For example, a container running on a host with an older kernel version may not have access to newer kernel features.
-Additionally, certain system calls or kernel modules may not be available or compatible across different host systems.
-- **Host-specific resources:** Containers can access host resources like filesystems, devices, and network interfaces.
-However, these resources may not be consistent across different host systems, leading to potential inconsistencies in container behavior.
-- **Resource limits and constraints:** Containers can be limited in terms of resources, such as CPU, memory, or I/O. These limits may vary between host systems and can impact the consistency of container performance.
-- **Platform-specific features:** Some features, such as hardware acceleration, are platform-specific and may not be consistently available across different host systems.
-As a result, containers relying on these features may experience inconsistent behavior.

-While containers provide a high level of consistency for application dependencies, configuration, isolation, and portability, they can be susceptible to inconsistencies due to kernel differences, host-specific resources, resource limits, and platform-specific features.
-To minimize these inconsistencies, it is essential to understand the requirements of your application and ensure that the host systems are compatible with the desired container environment.

 ## Containers vs Virtual Machines